swcarpentry/git-novice/_episodes/08-collab.md

 Once there she can accept access to the Owner's repo.

 Next, the Collaborator needs to download a copy of the Owner's repository to her machine.
 This is called "cloning a repo".
+The Collaborator doesn't want to overwrite her own version of `planets.git`, so needs to clone the Owner's repository to a different location to her own.
 To clone the Owner's repo into her `Desktop` folder, the Collaborator enters:

 ~~~